CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 To get the de-obfuscated key just call the string(forKey key: String) function.
 It will iterate over the bytes array, convert the bytes into a string and compare it with the given key.
 If the key was found the decrypt function will be called with a value on the next index.

 Since we have the array of UInt8 arrays(`[[UInt8]]`) mixed with the hash key, keys and obfuscated secrets, it would take a significant effort to reverse-engineer the binary and get the algorithm.
 Even to get the bytes array of arrays would take a significant effort.
 Even though, it made it really hard to get the secrets out of the binary.
-Yet, the secrets can still be obtained when the attacker gains control over the runtime of the app.
+Yet, the secrets can still be obtained when the attacker gains control over the runtime of the app like mentioned before.